Reality TV World People News Ratings News Scheduling News Application News Spoiler News

 Kimberley Locke

-She gained fame with her participation in the 2003 American Idol television series, and in 2007 garnered media attention for her participation in Celebrity Fit Club.
+Locke gained fame with her participation in the 2003 American Idol television series in which she placed third.
+In 2007 she garnered media attention for her participation in Celebrity Fit Club.

 Early life

-Locke was born to Donald and Christine Locke, respectively a truck driver and a clothing warehouse worker for the Gap/Old Navy distribution center in Gallatin, Tennessee.
-She is the second of two children, with an older brother named Ashley (both of whom are biracial; their father is African-American and their mother is white).
+Locke was born in Hartsville, Tennessee, to Donald and Christine Locke, and is the second of two children, with an older brother named Ashley.
 She and her brother spent most of their life in Gallatin.
 At age five, Locke began singing in church.
 Her parents divorced when she was eight years old.

-Like 2007 American Idol finalist Melinda Doolittle, Locke is an alumni of Belmont University in Nashville.
+Like 2007 American Idol finalist Melinda Doolittle, Locke is an alumna of Belmont University in Nashville.

-On October 30, 2002, the reality-TV singing competition American Idol held auditions in Nashville, Tennessee for the show's second season.
+On October 30, 2002, the reality TV singing competition American Idol held auditions in Nashville, Tennessee for the show's second season.
 Locke successfully passed through to the next round, and in December was chosen to perform on the show.
-She finished third, behind runner up Clay Aiken and eventual champion Ruben Studdard.
-Simon Cowell at first criticized Locke as lacking in personality; by the final three however, he declared her, Clay Aiken and Ruben Studdard to be as worthy winners as any.
+She finished third, behind winner Ruben Studdard and runnerup Clay Aiken.
+She has since been invited back to the show to perform twice (seasons 3 and 7).

 Locke went on to sign a record deal with Curb Records on September 6, 2003.
 Her debut album, One Love, was released May 4, 2004.
-Debut single "8th World Wonder" reached the top half of the Billboard Hot 100 and was successful on other charts, and even entered the UK chart with little promotion.
-"Wrong" and "I Could" followed as singles and were hits on the Pop and Adult Contemporary charts respectively.
-"Coulda Been" was the album's only single not to chart.
+Debut single "8th World Wonder" reached the top half of the Billboard Hot 100 and was successful on other charts, and entered the UK charts.
+"Wrong" and "I Could" followed as singles.

-Locke released her version of "Up On The Housetop" in Fall 2005 and by the end of year it had reached the top spot of the AC charts and broke many records, due to its quick rise to the top.
-The following year, Kimberley's version of "Jingle Bells" was released and topped the same charts.
-A full Christmas album is scheduled for release on November 6, 2007.
+Locke released her version of "Up on the House Top" in the autumn of 2005 and by the end of year, it had reached the top spot of the Adult Contemporary (A/C) charts.
+The following year, Locke's version of "Jingle Bells" was released and topped the same charts.
+A full Christmas album entitled Christmas — only available digitally — was released on November 6, 2007.

-Locke's second album, Based On A True Story, was released on May 1, 2007.
-The album's original lead single, "Supawoman", co-written with her producers Damon Sharpe and Mark J. Feist, was released to radio August 7, 2006, however after underwhelming radio support, Curb Records decided to refocus.
-"Change", was released to radio on January 15, 2007 to positive support and climbed the charts well into the summer of 2007.
-The album's 3rd single is a cover of Freda Payne's "Band Of Gold", which was released to radio on August 13, 2007 and became Locke's 6th solo Adult Contemporary Top 20 hit.
+Locke's second album, Based on a True Story, was released on May 1, 2007.
+The album's original lead single, "Supawoman," co-written with her producers Damon Sharpe and Mark J. Feist, was released to radio on August 7, 2006.
+"Change," was released to radio on January 15, 2007.
+The album's next single was a cover of Freda Payne's "Band of Gold," which was released to radio on August 13, 2007, and became Locke's sixth solo A/C Top 10 hit.
+The album's third single,"Fall," co-written by Clay Mills and also recorded by country music artist Clay Walker, was released to radio in February 2008.
+All three singles from this album hit number one on the Billboard dance club chart.

 Songs performed on American Idol